 With the monsoon of Star Wars Episode VII content, there’s no time better than now to reflect on a forgotten relic in the galaxy far far away.
 (Also not a bad time to capitalize on the high traffic that Star Wars content pulls.)
 Some may not remember the Star Wars Clone Wars animated TV series.
-No, not the CG show with the wooden people, but the one with a unique animation style that reflects the likes of Cartoon Network classics Dexters Lab and Samurai Jack.
+No, not the CG show, but the one with a unique animation style that reflects the likes of Cartoon Network classics Dexters Lab and Samurai Jack.

 Much like Samurai Jack, Clone Wars has a charm to it that makes it attractive to younger audiences yet gripping enough to keep older viewers interested.
 Although, the highly stylistic art may not appeal to the one-thousand-mile-a-minute, flashy action that kids watch on YouTube these days.
 Still, it’s unique and it feels right at home in the Star Wars universe.
 In the show, heroes of the Star Wars prequels embark on adventures that add depth and intrigue to the Star Wars universe.

 In one scene, we see a Jedi master teaching her apprentice about the crystals that give a lightsaber power.
 This expands on lore never fully explained in the films.
 In another vignette, Anakin battles Asajj Ventress, a Sith apprentice with awesome powers and dual, red lightsabers.
 The standoff between the angsty Anakin and vicious Asajj ends in tragedy; Anakin strikes down Asajj with rage and anger.
 This moment expands upon the young Jedi’s fall from grace into darkness.